Early years counselling service

 How to access the service

 If anyone from a child’s existing team has noticed that they need support around emotional, mental health, behaviour or well-being, they can refer to our counselling/play therapy service.
-This can be done by filling in a referral form and sending it to the Integrated Services referral email: Integratedservices@kotakureo.school.nz.
+This can be done by filling in the integrated services referral form.

 Referrals can only be accepted if whānau has given consent for the referral.